tonyvx/007x/hr_efficiency/HR_Analysis.md

 * Employees having overall low satisfaction level,
 * involved in more than 4 projects,
 * high evaluation rating (0.8-1) and
 * high average monthly hours of 225 - 350 hours.
+Assuming 22 working days a month, this translates to 10 - 16 hrs per day.

 ###overall
 * cluster 1 are employees that comapany need to find ways to retain.